Picture an industrial scale in your mind. In what type of environment do you imagine the scale?

 Industrial scales are used for a variety of weighing applications within the agricultural industry.
 Farmers use industrial scales to measure livestock, seed, fertilizer, chemicals, produce, and more.

-Industrial scales designed to weigh livestock typically have low profiles so animals can easily step on and off them.
+Industrial scales designed to weigh livestock typically have low profiles so animals can easily step on and off of them.
 These scales often have a “weight average and hold” feature, which allows them to accurately measure animals on the platform even if the animals are moving.

 Companies must accurately measure shipments in order to ensure the right amount of products are shipped or received.
 Measuring products before shipment can help companies accurately predict the cost of shipping, as well.

-Companies often measure products for shipment for money saving and inventory-tracking purposes; however, accurately weighing objects can also be a safety concern.
-Ships, planes, trains, and trucks oftentimes need to be balanced accordingly in order to avoid disaster.
+Companies often measure products for shipment for money saving and inventory-tracking purposes.
+However, accurately weighing objects can also be a safety concern.
+Ships, planes, trains, and trucks often need to be balanced accordingly in order to avoid disaster.

-Companies that pick up garbage and recycling from houses and buildings throughout America are often paid based on the weight of the waste they pick up; therefore companies in this industry use industrial scales to accurately measure what they pick up so they can be paid appropriately.
+Companies that pick up garbage and recycling from houses and buildings throughout America are often paid based on the weight of the waste they pick up.
+Therefore, companies in this industry use industrial scales to accurately measure what they pick up so they can be paid appropriately.

 Just thinking of all the questionable substances and materials that industrial scales in the waste management industry come into contact with on a daily basis, you can understand why scales in this industry must be specially made.
 Industrial scales in the waste management industry are generally corrosion-resistant so harmful chemicals or substances do not damage them.

 Arlyn Scales is a leader of design and technology within the weighing industry and has been for over 30 years.
 Our collection of quality, durable, and highly accurate industrial scales is vast.

 Ultra Precision Scales for Increased Accuracy

 For customers that want extremely accurate weight readings, Arlyn Scales supplies Ultra Precision Scales.
-These scales utilize Arlyn’s patented Surface Acoustic Wave (SAW) technology, which makes them the most accurate scale technology available with industrial scales today.
+These scales utilize Arlyn’s patented Surface Acoustic Wave (SAW) technology, making them the most accurate scale technology available with industrial scales today.